2024 FIFA Series

-The 2024 FIFA Series was the inaugural edition of the FIFA Series, an invitational association football tournament promoted by FIFA that features friendly matches between national teams from different continental confederations.
-The inaugural edition featured six different series that took place across five host countries from 21 to 26 March 2024.
+The 2024 FIFA Series was an invitational football tournament promoted by FIFA as part of the inaugural FIFA Series.
+The tournament was formed as an initiative to aid the development of national association football teams through international friendly matches.
+The competition had two parts: five friendlies and one final championship match.
+It involved men's national teams from different continental confederations and took place across five host countries from 21 to 26 March 2024.
+Croatia defeated Egypt 4–2 in the final match, becoming the tournament's first champions.

 Background

-The friendly tournament was first announced as a FIFA initiative in December 2022 under the name "FIFA World Series", and later confirmed by FIFA President Gianni Infantino on 16 March 2023 following his re-election to the post during the 73rd FIFA Congress in Kigali, Rwanda.
-The competition will bring together men's national teams from its six confederations in a series of friendly tournaments during the FIFA match window in March of every even-numbered year.
-The tournament is intended to provide FIFA's member associations with "key playing opportunities" by allowing them to more regularly play teams from other confederations which they would otherwise not face, allowing for greater technical development opportunities.
-It is also intended to provide member associations with additional commercial opportunities and exposure.
+The project was first announced as a FIFA initiative in December 2022 under the name "FIFA World Series", and later confirmed by FIFA President Gianni Infantino on 16 March 2023 following his re-election to the post during the 73rd FIFA Congress in Kigali, Rwanda.
+The competition will bring together men's national teams from its six confederations in a series of friendly matches during the FIFA match window in March of every even-numbered year.
+The matches are intended to provide FIFA's member associations with "key playing opportunities" by allowing them to more regularly play teams from other confederations which they would otherwise not face, allowing for greater technical development opportunities.
+It intended to provide member associations with additional commercial opportunities and exposure.

-The 2024 edition acted as a pilot phase for the tournament.
+The 2024 edition acted as a pilot phase for the project and had two parts: five friendlies and one final championship match.
 In each series apart from Egypt (which was a late addition), all inter-confederation fixtures were the first international meeting between the sides.
+The winners of the final championship match were awarded gold medals and the ACUD Cup Trophy after the tournament.